ejfamanas/hungry-discord-app/README.md

 - get the copy link from the clone button on this repo
 - in a command line, run "git clone (copy-paste the link here)"
 - in a command line, run "npm install" (this will install all the dependencies)
+- add a .env file to your root directory and put your bot token in it

 To run:
-- for now, in a command line, run "npm run dev" and that will run the output of index.ts
+- for now, in a command line, run "npm star" and that will run the bot